cielavenir/salsa-matplotlib/doc/devel/contributing.rst

 `conda environment <http://conda.pydata.org/docs/using/envs.html>`_.

-If you choose to use an already existing environment, and not a clean virtual or conda environment, uninstall the current version of Matplotlib in that enviroment using the same method used to install it.
+If you choose to use an already existing environment, and not a clean virtual or conda environment, uninstall the current version of Matplotlib in that environment using the same method used to install it.

 If working on Matplotlib documentation only, the above steps are *not* absolutely